-We all mistakes in life and our finances are not excluded from our lapses in judgement.
+We all mistakes in life and our finances are not excluded from our lapses in judgement, and these financial mistakes can often be costly.
 Don’t leave your retirement up to chance.
 Make sure you’re avoiding these dumb and dumber decisions.

 (Want to jump ahead in the episode?
 Click the featured times below to skip to a specific section.)